erk-experimental/instructions/README.md

 4. Click the orange `Create role` button on the right
 5. Under `Trusted entity type`, choose `AWS account`
 6. Under `An AWS account`, check the `Another AWS account` radio button.
 Enter `992382521243` into the `Account ID` field (this is my personal AWS account)
-7. Click `Next`, then add the policies I sent you by typing them into the search bar and checking the box
+7. Click `Next`, then add the policy `AdministratorAccess` by typing it into the search bar and checking the box. _This gives me permissions to work with the various AWS services needed to build your project_

 8. Click `Next`, then give the role a name.
 This can be anything you want.
 9. Click `Create role`